SGRishi/secondattempt/README.md

 2. Open `index.html` in a modern web browser.
 No server is required.
 3. To develop or modify the JavaScript and styles, edit `script.js` and `style.css` then refresh the browser.

-A basic `npm test` script is included but currently only prints a placeholder message.
+Run `npm test` to verify that key sections exist.

 ## Project Structure